ethyca/fides/docs/fides/docs/guides/generating_datamap.md

 # Exporting a data map using the demo resources

-the purpose of this guide is to detail which attributes are required and how to implement them to export an Article 30 compliant Record of Processing Activites (RoPA).
+The purpose of this guide is to detail which attributes are required and how to implement them to export an Article 30 compliant Record of Processing Activites (RoPA).

-To follow the guide, please follow [Step 1 of the Quickstart](https://github.com/ethyca/fides/#rocket-quick-start)
+To follow this guide, please go through [Step 1 of the Quickstart](https://github.com/ethyca/fides/#rocket-quick-start) first.

 The rest of the guide will cover the following: